dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 tags: ["scheduler"]
 ---

-Manage, set up, and automate your dbt jobs with robust control over job settings and execution in production.
-You can use the job scheduler to configure when and how your jobs run.
+Manage, set up, and automate your dbt jobs using robust custom job settings.
+You can use the job scheduler to configure when and how your jobs run, helping you keep production data fresh on a timely basis.

-Managing your jobs with dbt Cloud allows you to:
+This portion of our documentation will go dbt Cloud's various job settings, including:

-- [Create and schedule jobs](/docs/deploy/job-settings) &mdash; Intuitively navigate the user interface to create new dbt jobs or edit existing ones.
+- [Job settings](/docs/deploy/job-settings) &mdash; Intuitively navigate the user interface to create new dbt jobs or edit existing ones.
-- [Setup job commands](/docs/deploy/job-commands) &mdash; Use job commands to configure dbt commands on a schedule.
+- [Job commands](/docs/deploy/job-commands) &mdash; Use job commands to configure dbt commands on a schedule.
-- [Configure job triggers](/docs/deploy/job-triggers) &mdash; You can configure when and how dbt should run your job, including:
+- [Job triggers](/docs/deploy/job-triggers) &mdash; You can configure when and how dbt should run your job, including:
 	* Running on scheduled days or cron schedule,
 	* Setting up continuous integration (CI) to run when someone opens a new pull request in your dbt repository
 	* Using the API to trigger jobs.

-To learn more about how to configure and manage your dbt jobs in dbt Cloud, read the docs in this section.

 <DocCarousel slidesPerView={1}>